turingschool/lesson_plans/ruby_04-apis_and_scalability/javascript-build-tools.markdown

 Notice that we exclude our `node_modules` folder.
 We want to process all files that end in `.js`, but _not_ the ones we didn't write.

+__Your Turn__

+Practice using the ES6 `let` feature in one of your tests.
+Make sure it still runs.
+(Recall that `let` works similarly to `var`, but has stricter rules around where the new variable will be in scope).

 [Babel]: http://babeljs.io